emir-vargor/DSA-210-Term-Project-Proposal-Predicting-the-Best-Picture-Oscar-Winner/README.md

 1.  **PGA Nomination (Strongest Indicator):** The highest correlation with the `winner` column are observed in `pga_winner` (0.64).
 This strongly suggests that industry support is the most significant predictor.
 2.  **Golden Globe Winning and Director Nomination (Moderate Impact):** `Golden_Globe_Picture_Winner` and `Nominated_Both_Director_and_Picture` show a positive correlation, but it is not as dominant as the PGA awards.

+&nbsp;
+&nbsp;
+This confirms that while artistic metrics does not matter significantly, **industry support and awards momentum** are the definitive drivers of an Oscar win.

 ## Machine Learning Model
 To operationalize these findings, I build a machine learning model that depends on *the Random Forest algorithm* to predict the Best Picture winner.
 The motivation behind this choice is the specific nature of our dataset and the prediction task: